 UCAS tariff points/grades required

-A levels – BCC-BBC, to include grade C in Biology (including a Pass in A level Biology Practical).
-General Studies not accepted.
+A levels – BBB, to include Chemistry (including a Pass in A level Chemistry Practical).

-Pearson BTEC Level 3 National Extended Diploma (1080) in Animal Management – DMM, to include four units at merit or above from the following units:
+Pearson BTEC Level 3 National Extended Diploma (1080) in Applied Science – DDM, to include four units at merit or above from the following units:

-Pearson BTEC Extended Diploma (QCF) in Applied Science – DMM, to include 60 level 3 credits at grade distinction from the following units:
+Pearson BTEC Extended Diploma in Applied Science (QCF) – DDM, to include 60 level 3 credits at distinction from the following units:

 Equivalent qualifications and combinations will be considered, including Extended Project (EPQ) at grade C or above.
 Other AS levels (or qualifications equivalent to AS level) are not accepted.